powersync-ja/powersync.dart/packages/powersync_sqlcipher/README.md

 # PowerSync with SQLCipher SDK for Flutter

-*[PowerSync](https://www.powersync.com) is a sync engine for building local-first apps with instantly-responsive UI/UX and simplified state transfer.
-Syncs between SQLite on the client-side and Postgres, MongoDB or MySQL on the server-side.*
+_[PowerSync](https://www.powersync.com) is a sync engine for building local-first apps with instantly-responsive UI/UX and simplified state transfer.
+Syncs between SQLite on the client-side and Postgres, MongoDB or MySQL on the server-side._

 This package (`powersync_sqlcipher`) is the PowerSync client SDK for Flutter with encryption enabled using SQLCipher.
+It is currently in a **beta** release.
+This means it is safe to use in production, provided that you've tested your use cases.

 If you do not require encryption in your Flutter application, we recommend using the [`powersync`](https://pub.dev/packages/powersync) SDK.